textpattern/textpattern.github.io/installation/upgrading-textpattern.md

 * [Explore the bleeding edge development](#explore-the-bleeding-edge-development)

 You may find abbreviated upgrade instructions in the `README.txt` file of every Textpattern release package.
 The instructions here are more detailed.
 In brief, you'll backup your current installation, overwrite your existing installation with new package files (with a few key exceptions), update your language preference(s), and address any problems indicated in the [Diagnostics](https://docs.textpattern.io/administration/diagnostics-panel) panel.

+## Upgrading from very old versions

+Due to the nature of Textpattern's evolution, upgrading a Textpattern instance older than version 4.2.0 (released 17 September 2009) requires a two-stage upgrade process to avoid loss of functionality and availability issues.
+Upgrade to version 4.2.0 first, ensuring all admin functionality is working as expected, and then upgrade to the latest stable release.

 ## Download latest stable release